 The standard pink eraser may be on the school supply list, but that doesn't mean you can't send a little playfulness along to class.
-This set of six animal erasers get rid of any spelling errors and add a jungle of joy to your child's desk.
+This set of six dinosaur erasers gets rid of any spelling errors and adds a jungle of joy to your child's desk.

 Pack It Up

 Let your kiddo express their personal style with a playfully printed backpack.
 These durable, water-resistant packs have multiple handy pockets and come in tons of patterns from princesses to sharks.
 Plus, they can be personalized with your child's name or monogram.

 Buy It: Pottery Barn Kids, $34.50 and up

 You're probably not ready to put a phone in your kid's hands but she still wants to capture memories with her friends.
 Enter (since the 1960s) the best of both worlds, pictures that print out instantly.
 These digital Polaroids have a millennial touch with delightful filters and, of course, a selfie mode.
 The prints also have an adhesive back so your kiddo can decorate her folders and notebooks with pictures of her favorite people and things.

 Organization may not be a kid's strong suit, but we can give them a fighting chance with storage gear.
 This simple case is easy for kids to tuck inside their desk and keep all their essentials — crayons, pencils, scissors and glue sticks — neat, tidy and within reach.

 Don't ever let your kids forget just how wonderful you think they are.
 These No. 2 pencils are imprinted with gold-foil lettering to remind them to be kind and silly and so much more.

 For scribbling notes to friends and marking homework pages, this set of sticky notes and page markers break up the everydayness of school.
 The uplifting messages and colorful designs on each pad will keep your student motivated and may even make studying more bearable.